SergeWilfried/dunia-protocol-core/docs/protocol/oracles/bondingcurveoracle.md

 function initialUSDPrice() external returns (Decimal.D256 memory);
 ```

-The initial price to thaw from during the thawing period reported as USD per FEI.
+The initial price to thaw from during the thawing period reported as USD per COWRIE.

 {% hint style="info" %}
 This is capped at $1 even if the genesis group pays more than $1 due to the buffer